All Episodes

 I always have spoken out pretty loud and clear on it.

-I've never had any warnings from anybody in either the Department of Defense or NASA against speaking out or saying anything.
+I've never had any warnings from anybody in either Department of Defense or NASA against speaking out or saying anything.

 I've never had any suppression of all of my speaking out.

-Would it be your opinion, Gordon, that our government is very well aware of these things doing tremendous speeds and maneuvers in and just above our atmosphere, that they are fully aware of this?
+Would it be your opinion, Gordon, that our government is very well aware of these things doing tremendous speeds and maneuvers in and just above our atmosphere?

 I sure hope they are.

-But is there any way, with the technology that you know and I know they have, that they could not be aware of it?
+But is there any way with the technology that you know and I know they have that they could not be aware of it?

-And so, you don't imagine that a violation of Einstein's theory about not being able to exceed the speed of light, you rather imagine that sometime in our distant future, or somebody else's present, it's already been achieved?
+And so you don't imagine that a violation of Einstein's theory about not being able to exceed the speed of light.

 And so before he died, he was opening up his theories to greater and greater speed.